DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ??? list "Only show furthest results"

     The validation algorithm is efficient and only solves the model ODEs incrementally.
-It compute outcomes with the minimum timepoints that is necessary to guarantee that all the model checks either pass or fail.
+It computes outcomes with the minimum timepoints that is necessary to guarantee that all the model checks either pass or fail.
 These intermediate results can sometimes make it hard to focus on the trajectories that are actually validated.
 You can instead restrict the plot to only these trajectories by toggling on this option.

     - Click **Only show furthest results**.